 - Some people may find a wide nose attractive whilst others may find a slimmer nose more attractive.

-- You can speak with your specialised plastic surgeon about nose proportions and attractiveness.
+- You can speak with your specialist plastic surgeon about nose proportions and attractiveness.

 What causes a big nose?

 - A big nose can be a result of several factors:

 Your specialist plastic surgeon will be able to assess your nose, tell you where the enlargement comes from and how they can resolve it.